 Assuming again that you are healthy enough to walk, you can spend some time gathering evidence while you wait for the police officers to arrive.

-Pull out your smartphone and start taking photos of your car, the truck, and the accident scene itself.
+Pull out your smartphone and start taking photos of your car, the semi-truck, and the accident scene itself.
 Snapping some photos of the surrounding areas is also not a bad idea to provide better context for the incident using them.

-Talk to the Responding Police Officers
+Talk to and Cooperate With the Responding Police Officers

 With police at the scene, you can now start talking to them.
 It is important to tell your side of the story because you can bet that the truck driver will attempt to put their own spin on things.
 Do not let them have control of the narrative by speaking to the police officers yourself.